-- Add half the marinade into the bowl containing your chicken and mix so that all of the chicken is coated.
+- Add half the marinade into the bowl containing your protien and mix so that all it is coated.
 I usually start with half the sauce and if needed I add more.
 Set the remaining marinade aside to use as a dip.
-(Do not use left over sauce that’s been on the raw chicken).
+(Do not use left over sauce that was used for marinating).

 - Allow the chicken to sit for about 10 mins in the marinade.

-- Put the chicken on to skewers and barbeque on a 400 degrees F preheated bbq.
+- Put the chicken onto skewers and barbeque on a 400 degrees F preheated bbq.
 Cook them on each side for about 2-3 minutes.
-Do not over cook or else the chicken will dry up.
+Do not over cook or else the meat will dry up.